Chevrolet A/C Low on Freon? Here’s How to Recharge It

 - Continue adding refrigerant until your gauge reaches the charged range.
 Do not allow the system to overcharge.

 - This procedure is used to top off the Chevy A/C system.
-If your A/C system is empty, you must remove the air from the system first.
+You must remove the air from the system if your A/C is totally empty.

-- The A/C charging port location can vary between Chevrolet models, but it will be in the engine bay in all cases.
+- The location of the A/C charging port can vary between Chevrolet models, but it will always be in the engine bay.

 - Before recharging the Chevrolet A/C system, ensure that other components are working.

-Chevrolet A/C may stop working if it is low on freon and other problems such as the A/C compressor not working, bad A/C clutch, bad temperature sensor, major freon leak, etc.
+Chevrolet’s air conditioning may be inhibited if it is low on freon and has other problems, such as a seized A/C compressor, a bad A/C clutch, faulty temperature sensors, a major freon leak, etc.

 The instructions in this guide will help the owner of Chevrolet Spark, Sonic, Bolt, Volt, Cruze, Malibu, Impala, Camaro, Corvette, City Express, Trax, Equinox, Traverse, Tahoe, Suburban, Colorado, Silverado, Sonic, Blazer, Astro, HHR, Uplander, Avalanche, etc. Charge the A/C that is filled freon (R134a).